Home > News > Teaching Kids About Money – It’s Not As Hard As You’d Think!

 How money works can be very confusing for kids, especially when they see us using credit or debit cards instead of physical cash.
 Invisible money is increasingly the way of the future, as society transitions away from cash for the convenience of digital banking.
 Talk to your kids about how you go to work for money and that money is put into your bank account or debit account.
 Explain how you then use that money to pay for things like groceries and bills with your card.
 Making these clear associations early on will help prepare them for dealing with their own pay in future.

-The best way to go about teaching kids the value of money is through real life situations.
+The best way to go about teaching kids the value of money is through real-life situations.
 These examples will help them clearly understand where and how money is earned.
 These are some typical instances where you could start a conversation with your kids:

 When you need to use an ATM, take your kids with you.
-There you can explain to your child that the ATM is not just a hole in the wall where money comes out.
-When you take money out of the ATM it is taken from your bank account, meaning you’ll have less there to spend later.
+There you can explain to your child that the ATM is not just a hole in the wall where the money comes out.
+When you take money out of the ATM, it is taken from your bank account, meaning you’ll have less there to spend later.

 The supermarket is a great learning curve for children when it comes to purchasing items.
 Make a point of explaining how individual products are priced and why you can get cheaper or more expensive versions of them.
 This is a great space to show your kids how to shop around and look for good deals.
 Have them pick out their favourite brand and compare the differences between it and the cheaper alternatives.

 Paying bills can be another way to teach your kids about money.
-Whether you pay your bills online, via the phone or at the post office this presents a great learning opportunity for your children to see how bills are paid and processed.
-Take them along with you and explain how companies formulate bills for their services.
+Whether you pay your bills online, via the phone or at the post office, this presents a great learning opportunity for your children to see how bills are paid and processed.
+Take them along with you and explain how companies formulate statements for their services.
 Who knows?
 Maybe having a look at the water bill will make them think twice when they leave the tap on.

 Budgeting can be a great way to illustrate the big financial picture to your kids.
 By explaining how much money your family has to spend every week and how this money is spent, your kids will better understand the costs of family life and how much can be saved for other things.

-This can show them why we so often say “No that is too expensive” and may even give you a reprieve from the pester power that so often happens in the supermarket.
+This can show them why we so often say “No, that is too expensive” and may even give you a reprieve from the pester power that so often happens in the supermarket.

-To start you’ll want to establish which jobs your kids will need to complete to earn their pocket money.
-Chores like vacuuming, folding laundry, or mowing the lawn you may wish to include as paid jobs while smaller tasks like setting the dinner table are unpaid.
-Usually more complex or big chores are a good choice for payment as they require more effort and attention to detail.
-Attributes you ultimately want to be rewarding.
+To start, you’ll want to establish which jobs your kids will need to complete to earn their pocket money.
+Chores like vacuuming, folding laundry or mowing the lawn you may wish to include as paid jobs while smaller tasks like setting the dinner table are unpaid.
+Usually, more complex or big chores are a good choice for payment as they require more effort and attention to detail, attributes you ultimately want to be rewarding.

 Finally, make sure you talk to other parents.
 Often the best ideas can come from those who are or have been in the same position.
 Ask them what jobs they paid their kids for, how much they pay, and so on.
 This insight might offer up some useful tools!

-In conclusion the key to financially savvy adults is teaching kids about money and the skills of money management and budgeting.
+In conclusion, the key to financially savvy adults is teaching kids about money and the skills of money management and budgeting.
 These will be lifelong skills for them and will help them to reach financial stability in the future!